top of page

 Funding for the workshop and travel grants for students and early career scientists was generously provided by:

-• U.S. Geological Survey's Land Change Science Program
+• U.S. Geological Survey's EMA Land Change Science Program

 • U.S. Geological Survey's Office of the Southwest Regional Director